 I receive a lot of questions about the outdoor lighting projects I have posted.
 The tuna can lantern is still one of my most popular posts and around this time every year, questions start arriving in my inbox about it.

-Since I was away last weekend, I am a bit behind, so I thought I would do a round-up of all the outdoor lighting ideas I have made along with a few other easy to do DIY ideas that I have found online.
+So I thought I would do a round-up of all the outdoor lighting ideas I have made along with a few other easy to do DIY ideas that I have found online.

 Outdoor Lighting Ideas:

 1. Walkway Lights made using plastic soda bottles

 2. Glass Globe Hanging Lantern made using a ceiling fixture globe.

 3. Pottery Barn Knock-Off Candle Chandelier made using a brass thrift store chandelier

 4. Tuna Can Lantern made using a can, lantern, and hurricane or drinking glass.

 5. Restoration Hardware Knock-Off Concrete Fire Column made using concrete and cardboard tubes.